Update: View the latest NDBS report

 The personal services industry, which includes employment agencies, child care centres, and community services, reported 13 data breach incidents.
 Like other industries, mishandled data and phishing attacks accounted for a majority of breaches; these indicate poor employee training.
 What’s worse, this industry will likely be a bigger hacking target in the future since they collect thousands of contact information and personal records on a regular basis.

 Despite increasing investments on cybersecurity to prevent malware attacks and hacks, the past two quarterly statistics reports show that organisations still have a long way to go in terms of security awareness.
 Data breaches caused by human error continues to be a major concern, especially in the healthcare, finance, and legal sectors.
 More importantly, phishing attacks made up half of the reported data breaches in the recent quarter.

 This means organisations must provide more comprehensive training that drills down on how employees can prevent unauthorised disclosures and avoid phishing attacks.
 Lecture-style classes are helpful for teaching employees security best practices.
 However, a more effective method would be to conduct practical exercises and simulate phishing attacks to prepare employees for real-world scenarios.

-It’s clear that there’s a lot that goes into cybersecurity than merely installing antivirus software, but Empower IT Solutions can make things easier for you.
-Not only do we provide threat detection, email filtering, and encryption systems; we also offer security consulting and training customised for your industry.
+It’s clear that there’s a lot more that goes into cybersecurity than merely installing antivirus software.
+Empower IT Solutions provide threat detection, email filtering, and encryption systems; we also offer security consulting and training customised for your industry.
 Contact us today to keep data breaches at bay.

 Download our free notifiable data breaches infographic (July – September 2018)